deepaklearner/sample_cypher/README.md

 Next, time if other useraccoutn data comes for same domain... that becomes secondary accountType.

+Also, as per the requirement, further:

 1.2 Compute PrimaryAuth from EDW data for the incoming account.

+Summary:
+The rule:

+A user can have a PrimaryAuth account if: targetSystem ∈ ['CORP', 'CSARMARK', 'CVS'] extensionAttribute3 contains "cloud"
+The user has no existing account in Neo4j marked as PrimaryAuth=true If these conditions are met → this account becomes PrimaryAuth=true If the user already has a primary, OR the new account does not match the criteria → this is Secondary